MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

    ```

-3. Generate a test token using the PowerShell `Get-ADALToken` cmdlet you installed earlier in MIP SDK Setup and configuration.
-Update `$appId` and `redirectUri`, based on the values you used in when created the Azure AD app registration.
+3. Generate a test token using the following PowerShell script.
+The script uses the `Get-ADALToken` cmdlet you installed earlier,in MIP SDK Setup and configuration.

+  - First update `$appId` and `redirectUri`, based on the values you used in when created the Azure AD app registration.
+  - When you run the script, it triggers an Azure AD authentication prompt.
+Enter the credentials of a user from the same tenant where your application is registered:

    ```powershell
    $authority = 'https://login.windows.net/common/oauth2/authorize'  # Enforced by MIP SDK